 Outside of Tyrion’s relationships with alcohol and sex we find an outwardly calm, highly intelligent, socially adept character that is able to fearlessly morph into a range of roles in service to the monarchy.
 It is however behind and between the scenes that we see his Tyrion’s addictions coming to the forefront.

-In a final act of vengeful political manoeuvring, Tywin (ol Dad) manages to pin the Kings murder on Tyrion who in pent rage and for his survival shoots his Daddy dear Tywin through the chest with a crossbow bolt and then flees to faraway lands.
+In a final act of vengeful political manoeuvring and focused betrayal, Tywin (ol Dad) manages to pin the Kings murder on Tyrion who after many years of pent rage (and for his survival) shoots his Daddy dear Tywin through the chest with a crossbow bolt and then flees to faraway lands.

 Tyrion, the fight and flight dwarf is no longer in the shadows……..tune in next week to see how we profile Tyrion…..